 Differences in the types of cities include the manner of filling vacancies and the length of the term of an alderman appointed to fill a vacancy.
-However, the only reliable method for determining the difference is to examine the city's order of incorporation.
+However, the only reliable method for determining the difference is to examine the city's articles or order of incorporation.
 For a city incorporated between 1925 and 1987, an order stating that the city incorporated pursuant to Title 28, Chapters 1 through 10, is a Type A city, whereas a city that incorporated pursuant to Title 28, Chapter 11, is a Type B city.
 A city that incorporated after September 1, 1987, pursuant to Chapter 6, Local Government Code, is a Type A city, whereas a city that incorporated pursuant to Chapter 7, Local Government Code, is a Type B city.
-Having determined that a city incorporated as Type B, however, it is still necessary to ascertain whether the city council subsequently adopted Type A status, which was allowed by law if the city's number of inhabitants ever exceeded 600 or it had a manufacturing establishment.
+Having determined that a city incorporated as Type B, however, it is still necessary to ascertain whether the city's number of inhabitants ever exceeded 600 or it had a manufacturing establishment.
 For a city incorporated before 1925, the determination of type requires more extensive research.
 Those cities may call the TML Legal Department at 512-231-7400 for assistance.